sandervandevelde/FabConRTIWorkshop-FCE-SVDV/README.md

-# Fabric Real-Time Intelligence Hands-on Lab
+# Fabric Real-Time Intelligence Workshop Delivered as a Hands-on Lab

 This repository contains artifacts created to deliver Microsoft Fabric Real-Time Intelligence hands-on lab cum tutorial.
 This workshop can be accessed on the MOAW (Mother of All Workshops) portal.